 Building homemade monsters in Dungeons and Dragons 5e or any other TTRPG gives you an opportunity to customize your game with special villains and creatures with unique features.
 If you’ve been running games for a while, you start to understand the mechanics and flow of monster blocks.
 From here, you can get creative with how you build and implement these monsters into your campaign.

-When building homebrew monsters for DnD 5e, consider these tricks for fun and creative builds.
+When building homebrew monsters for DnD 5e and other TTRPG games, consider these tricks for fun and creative builds.

 - Create Your Own Versions of Well-Known Monsters

 - Use Special Magic and Abilities in Combat